OtterClam/otter-docs/docs/ottopia/gameplay/foundry.md

 As part of our latest theme of Rarity Ranking Competition, and for a limited time only, we're introducing Fast Food Themed Recipes.
 These recipes contain a bunch of tasty fast food like pizza, french fries and hamburgers.

-As an Ottopian, you will randomly get 1 items that will help you get tasty and swaggy Fast Food props from the Foundry!
+As an Ottopian, you will randomly get 1 item that will help you get tasty and swaggy Fast Food props from the Foundry!
 You can also open Fast Food Themed Chests to collect recipe items to forge a rare item at the Foundry.

 So let’s get to it, Ottopians!
 Head on over to the Ottopia Foundry and deck your NFTs out in your best "Fast Food" + "Food" + "Yellow/Golden" gear!

-This chart shows the probability of halloween items categorized in different rarities by recipe:
+This chart shows the probability of fast food items categorized in different rarities by recipe:

 ![Fast Food recipe](img/fast_food_item_recipe_rarity.jpeg)